thiefuniverse/ORM_MYSQL/README.md

 ```

 ## 3  welcome to improve it~ ##
-:laughing: you can find that many details can be modified and improved.
-Welcome to  improve it.
+:laughing: Some other funtions in mysql are not implemented (like null value, multiple tables operations and etc....:laughing:).Hope that you can improve it if you like it.
 I also believe my comment can help you understand these codes.